Comprehensive Guide to Hair Transplantation: Understanding the Procedure, Candidacy, and Recovery Process

 Hair transplantation can help to combat hair thinning and shedding.
 But this is not the first option to consider or may not be ideal for you at all.
 The procedure is best for people with androgenic alopecia or those who have suffered severe scalp injury or burn.

-It is better to prevent your hair loss from worsening to the extent of you requiring surgery.
+It is better to prevent your hair loss from worsening to the extent that you require surgery.
 You should commence the use of medications or, better still, good natural supplements as soon as you notice thinning or shedding.
 Laser therapy is also among the helpful options.

 If a surgical procedure is inevitable, it is vital to ensure that you will be working with a highly skilled and experienced surgeon.
 You should also make sure that they will carry out the transplant – not leaving it to technicians to handle.